 The lack of financial security is both an economic program and a public health program.
 As described by the American Red Cross, social distancing is one of the key tools we have to fight the coronavirus.
 Economic insecurity severely undermines social distancing.
 Undocumented immigrants who lack income may not be able to remain at home—certainly not for several months.
 The Center for American Progress (CAP) notes that all future COVID-19 relief measures should “actively include provisions aimed at extending protections to undocumented workers and their families.”
 If state and federal leaders fail to offer help, they are undermining public health and safety.

 We Advocate for Immigrant Rights in Los Angeles

 At the Goldstein Immigration Lawyers, we are incredibly passionate about advocating for immigrants and fighting for immigrant rights.
 If you need legal advice, our lawyer is here to help.
-For a confidential immigration guidance, please call us today at (213) 262-2000.
+For a confidential immigration guidance, please call us today.
 We represent clients in Los Angeles and throughout the surrounding region in Southern California.